zlatinb/muwire/doc/wire-protocol.md

 # MuWire network protocol

-The MuWire protocol operates over a TCP-like streaming layer offered by the I2P streaming library, except for "Result" type messages which are delivered of I2P datagrams.
+The MuWire protocol operates over a TCP-like streaming layer offered by the I2P streaming library, except for "Result" type messages which are delivered in signed I2P datagrams.

 ## Handshake